genneko/website-source/content/playing-with-bsd/storage/mounting-from-zfs-failed.md

 It was the first time I encountered this type of error.

-After struggling for some time, I was able to boot the server by disconnecting an external USB harddrive, which I had prepared as a secondary backup storage.
+After struggling for some hours, I was able to boot the server by disconnecting an external USB harddrive, which I had prepared as a secondary backup storage.
 But since then, I had been wondering what the root cause was.

 And today, I've finally found that the USB harddrive had ZFS label information in its UFS partition.